zpol/reverse-shell-engine/README.md

 ## Reverse Shell types and how they work:

 In most cases `ncat` or `nc` will work but in some cases you will need to setup some stuff before being able to accept an incomming connection with some revshell types.

+So for the most cases you can just use on your listenning machine something like:

+`nc -l -p <port>`

+When the client makes connection to your server you will be able to execute some commands on the other side.

 ### OpenSSL
 ```